runtimeverification/evm-equivalence/README.md

 ## Documentation and Blueprint

-For an in-depth description of the projcet you can consult the README files present in this repository and the [blueprint](https://runtimeverification.github.io/evm-equivalence/).
+For an in-depth description of the project you can consult the README files present in this repository and the [blueprint](https://runtimeverification.github.io/evm-equivalence/).